influitive/influitive-crafters/_posts/2015-10-20-web-scraping-and-apis.md

 **NOTE**: I am using the [xpath notation](https://en.wikipedia.org/wiki/XPath) to dig into the DOM structure.
 Just if you were wondering what things like ```"//thead/tr/td[2]/a"``` were.

 For the purpose of this study we want to calculate the average staff earning per university.
 Now if we take a closer look to our data we can see that the individuals that compose our records can generally be divided into two different groups: academic (professors) and administrative (non-professors).
 So we want to consider at least three different types of averages:

 *   ```overall_salaries``` Professors + Administrative
 *   ```professors_only``` Professors
 *   ```administrative_only``` Administrative

 Ideally, we want the data for each type of average being dumped as JSON into their own specific endpoint, so that users can easily filter the information they want to see.
-We could make the average calculations on the fly everytime the user decides to switch endpoints, but this will either require a complex query or looping through all the ```Staff``` records everytime both of which can be cumbersome and slow.
+We could make the average calculations on the fly every time the user decides to switch endpoints.
+But this will either require a complex query or looping through all the ```Staff``` records every time, both of which can be cumbersome and slow.

 Instead, we could do these calculations right after finishing scrapping the data and have it ready available (one simple query away) for when the user decides to request it.
 We can then write the following:

 ```ruby
 #lib/tasks/scrape.rake
 def salary_averages(staff, use_case)